onflow/docs/docs/guides/nft.md

 The **Flow CLI** (Command Line Interface) provides a suite of tools that allow developers to interact seamlessly with the Flow blockchain.

-If you haven't installed the Flow CLI yet and have [Homebrew](https://brew.sh/) installed, you can run `brew install flow-cli.`If you don’t have Homebrew, please follow [the installation guide here](https://developers.flow.com/tools/flow-cli/install).
+If you haven't installed the Flow CLI yet and have [Homebrew](https://brew.sh/) installed, you can run `brew install flow-cli`.
+If you don’t have Homebrew, please follow [the installation guide here](https://developers.flow.com/tools/flow-cli/install).

 ### Initializing a New Project